 Metals in Biology and Medicine

-• Integrate and apply multidisciplinary knowledge in spectroscopy, enzyme kinetics, biochemistry, structure biology and bioinorganic;
+• Integrate and apply multidisciplinary knowledge in spectroscopy, enzymatic kinetics, biochemistry, structural biology and bioinorganics.

-• Develop the ability to communicate and discuss results with specialist and non-specialists, using the appropriate scientific language;
+• Develop the ability to communicate and discuss results with experts and non-specialists.

 Carlos Lodeiro Espino, Sofia Rocha Pauleta